Yashahime: Anime

 The series was first announced in May 2020.
 It aired from October 3, 2020, to March 20, 2021, on Yomiuri TV and Nippon TV.
-The series was produced and animated by Sunrise, directed by Teruo Sato with main character designs by Inuyasha original creator Rumiko Takahashi.
+The series was produced and animated by Sunrise, directed by Teruo Sato, with main character designs by Inuyasha original creator Rumiko Takahashi.
 Staff from Inuyasha returned, with Katsuyuki Sumisawa in charge of the scripts while Rumiko Takahashi acted as storyboard supervisor, Yoshihito Hishinuma in charge of the anime character designs and Kaoru Wada composing the music.
-The first opening theme is "New Era", performed by the male idol group SixTones, while the first ending theme is "Break", performed by Uru.
-The second opening theme is "Burn", performed by NEWS, while the second ending theme is "Kesshō" (結証), performed by Ryokuōshoku Shakai.
+The first opening theme is "New Era", performed by SixTones, while the first ending theme is "Break", performed by Uru.
+The second opening theme is "Burn", performed by NEWS, while the second ending theme is "Kesshō" (結証), performed by Ryokuoushoku Shakai.

 On March 20, 2021, a second season of the series was announced following the release of the 24th episode.
 The second season, titled Yashahime: Princess Half-Demon – The Second Act, aired from October 2, 2021, to March 26, 2022.
 For the second season, the first opening theme is "ReBorn", performed by NEWS, while the ending theme is "Tōmei na Sekai" (透明な世界), performed by Little Glee Monster.
 The second opening theme is "Kyōmei" (共鳴), performed by SixTones, while the second ending theme is "Anaaki no Sora" (穴空きの空), performed by Adieu.

 Viz Media announced the rights to digital streaming, EST, and home video release of the series in North America, and it was streamed on Crunchyroll, Funimation and Hulu.
 On October 26, 2020, Funimation announced a partnership with Viz Media to release an English dub of the series, with the English cast of Inuyasha reprising their roles.
 Funimation began streaming the English dub on November 6, 2020, along with Hulu and Crunchyroll.
 The English dub of the series aired on Adult Swim's Toonami programming block on June 27, 2021.
 Medialink licensed the series in Southeast Asian territories.
 The series premiered on Animax Asia on June 21, 2021.